Ash2803/news_site/README.md

 - Move to the admin panel of your website (`127.0.0.1:8000`) add `/admin` at the end of your website address.

-- After login go to News:
+- After login go to News;

-- Then you can add new news:
+- Then you can add new news.

-After all this steps you can manage news:

-Note that only admin can add new news.
+After all this steps you can manage news, note that only admin can add new news.

 ### How to execute: